danjac/blog-eo/posts/dokku_hetzner_deploy.md

 ## Prep

-For our example, we are going to deploy a Django application, `photogram`.
-We are going to host our site on the domain `photogram.com`.
+For our example, we are going to deploy a Django application, `photofeed`.
+We are going to host our site on the domain `photofeed.com`.

 To make this project "Dokku-aware" you should have at least an `app.json` and a `Procfile`.
 For a bare minimum example our `app.json` file looks like this: